Joe Thoma, Executive Director

 (8) At each annual meeting the Treasurer shall submit a report of receipts and expenditures for the past year and a proposed budget for the next fiscal year.

 (1) The management of and responsibility for the affairs of the Associated Church Press shall be vested in a Board of Directors, to be composed of the officers, the most recent living Past President, and four additional members elected, after nomination by the Committee on Nominations and/or from the floor, by a majority of the delegates present at an annual meeting.
 The additional members of the Board must be either employees of publication members or individual members.

 (2) The members of the Board of Directors elected at an annual meeting of the members shall be elected to three-year terms (less-than-three-year terms when a Director is elected to fill a vacant board position) and until their successors have been duly elected and qualified.
 In the interests of administrative continuity and efficient management, Directors shall be eligible for reelection to one additional term.
-The total number of terms served by a Director shall not exceed two, including term(s) as an officer, except for the one (third) Board of Directors term as a Past President.
+The total number of terms served by a Director shall not exceed two, including term(s) as an officer, except for one two-year term as a Past President.
 Directors elected to fill vacant Board positions also shall be eligible for reelection to one additional term.
-The terms for the five elected members of the Board shall be staggered.
+The terms for the elected members of the Board shall be staggered.